ggorlen/rene/README.md

   - You should restrict your function calls to `max`, `min`, `abs` and that ilk.
 - No augmented assignments like `+=` or `++`.
 Use `foo = foo + 1`.
 - No dicts or dynamic arrays/lists.
 Use fixed arrays.
 - No `len(iterable)`.
 Add explicit length variables to the function header.
-You can write a wrapper for your test harness.
 - No `for i in range(0, n):`.
 Use `for i = 1 -> n:`, where `n` is inclusive and transpiles to `for i in range(1, n + 1)`.
 - No `and` and `or`.
 Use `&&` and `||`.
 - 4-space indentation only.